osgmarketplace/resonance-webapp-docs/docs/concepts/demand-hq/permissions.md

 -   Read: allows an identity to see all other identities for a demandHq, and what permissions each has.
 -   Write: allows an identity to give and change access for other identities on the demandHq.
 This includes installing, updating, or removing apps, as well as user management.

-### Collection, Customer, CustomerAddress, Nav, Page, PageContent, Product, ProductContentItem, ProductCustomData, ProductLocale, Redirect, Storefront, StorefrontNavSettings, Variant, VariantCustomData, VariantSupplement
+### Collection, Customer, CustomerAddress, Nav, Page, PageContent, Product, ProductContentItem, ProductCustomData, ProductLocale, Redirect, Storefront, StorefrontNavSettings, Variant, VariantCustomData

 These entities are a bit more straightforward, so we will define them as a group, but first lets talk a little about what each is: